sercanio/ClarityGen/README.md

 ## **Configuration**

-The generator’s settings are stored in the `appsettings.json` file.
+The generatorâ€™s settings are stored in the `appsettings.json` file.
 Below is a sample configuration:

 ```json
 {